 The normal undergraduate course load is fifteen (15) hours per semester.
 Students may register for a maximum of eighteen (18) hours of credit per semester.
-Students who attain a "B" GPA are permitted to register for up to twenty-one (21) hours per semester.
+Students who attain a 3.0 or better GPA are permitted to register for up to twenty-one (21) hours per semester.